kowainik/colourista/README.md

    ```
 ### Usage with Stack

-If `colourista` is not available on your current Stackage resolve yet, fear not!
+If `colourista` is not available on your current Stackage resolver yet, fear not!
 You can still use
 it from Hackage by adding the following to the `extra-deps` section of your `stack.yaml`
 file: